-Here is the latest menu from Autograph:
+Here is the latest menu from Chartwells:

 Children can choose either to bring in a packed lunch or opt for a school meal each day.
 So if they’re not fond of school meals generally but love Fish Finger Fridays, they can have fish fingers on Friday and bring a packed lunch every other day of the week.
 Or, if your child loves the hot meals provided by school with the exception of one or two days, they could choose the salad bar on those days instead, or bring in a packed lunch.
 The possibilities are endless!